Jump to Sections:

 I hope to add some of these zero waste boxes to the shop later in the year, but working up to being able to cover the cost.

 If you DON'T live in New Orleans, check your city's sanitation website for guide lines.
-Nationwide, really only #1 and #2 plastics are functionally, easily recyclable, though some cities do accept #5.
+Nationwide, really only #1 and #2 plastics are functionally the 'easiest' recyclable, though some cities do accept #5.

-Warning: Some grocery & hardware stores have advertised plastic bag drop offs in the past- I would not trust this.
+Some grocery & hardware stores have advertised plastic bag drop offs in the past- I would not trust this.
 I have heard from numerous people who have witnessed these boxes being dumped straight into a dumpster.
-I also witnessed employees at the car dealer dumping their Terracycle box for Keurig cups in the dumpster, so beware.

-Best thing to do is just NOT use plastic in the first place whenever you can possibly help it.
+The best thing to do is just not use plastic in the first place whenever you can possibly help it.
 Bring your own reusable bags when you shop-- not just the grocery store but everywhere!
+This is literally one of the easiest swaps to make.

 METAL RECYCLING IN NEW ORLEANS

-Metal also has excellent recycle rates, especially aluminum and steel so you should not dismiss the efficacy of diverting these materials from the landfill!
+Metal also has excellent recycle rates, especially aluminum and steel so don't dismiss the efficacy of diverting these materials from the landfill!

-Option 1: Curbside recycling in Area 1 of New Orleans.
 You can put steel & aluminum cans in your curbside recycling.
 NO other metals, no hangers, no bed frames, no nails, no razor blades, no weird sh*t.
+SERIOUSLY.

 Accepted: soup/bean/fruit cans, soda cans, beer cans, condiment cans.